 Industrial heritage sites and mega-events: An opportunity for urban redevelopment and social change?

-Guest Editors: Florence Graezer Bideau, College of Humanities and Section of Architecture, EPFL, Canada; Anne-Marie Broudehoux, École du Design, UQAM, Canada
+Guest Editors: Florence Graezer Bideau, College of Humanities and Section of Architecture, EPFL, Switzerland; Anne-Marie Broudehoux, École du Design, UQAM, Canada

 Historical Monuments for Countryside Conservation in Hong Kong and Its Surrounding Areas